-I am currently travelling around the UK working on 'The Goddess Sittings'
+I am currently travelling internationally with 'The Goddess Sittings'

 - an ongoing project inspired by, and dedicated to, the incredible women

 who have reached out to be part of my ever expanding body of work.

 I will be rutening to the UK at the beginning of June to continue the project

 in the UK and beyond......